ywp110o/atsf4g-co/README.md

 # atsf4g-co
 service framework for game server using libatbus, libatapp, libcopp and etc.

+# Inner Service
++ [atproxy](atframework/service/atproxy) : proxy for logic server to communicate with each other
+  * using [etcd][1] for service discovery and online detection.

++ [atgateway](atframework/service/atgateway) : gateway for client to communicate logic server
+  * Using DH/ECDH for key establishment(directly send key or no encryption are also supported)
+  * Traffic control and handshake timeout available for each client
+  * Support for routing switching

 # Dependency
 1. [libuv](http://libuv.org/)  -- libuv is a multi-platform support library with a focus on asynchronous I/O.